 New Head Coach. pic.twitter.com/1hc4hxfRK4

-Dobyns becomes the third coach in Tanque Verde history with Jim Lawwill coaching from 2007 to 2013 and Jeremiah Johnson from 2014 to 2019.
+Dobyns becomes the fourth head coach in Tanque Verde history with Chip Stratton and Jim Lawwill coaching from 2007 to 2013 and Jeremiah Johnson from 2014 to 2019.
 The Hawks went 0-10 this past season and have never won more than three games in a year.